 The article Top 10 Engineering Documents and Data Management Challenges explores the issues of the document-driven model further.

-A data-centric execution method is based on the premise that data is the primary and permanent asset of a project.
+A an outlook that views data as the most important and perpetual asset used in support of applications to produce deliverables execution method is based on the premise that data is the primary and permanent asset of a project.
 Everything else revolves around the data.
 The data-centric execution method has two key advantages over the conventional document-driven method:

 - up-to-date data

-The SSOT involves creating a single data model that is used by all project personnel and information systems.
+The SSOT involves creating a single an abstract model that organizes data elements to standardize the relationships between elements within the mode and to properties of the real-world entities they represent....
+Read more that is used by all project personnel and information systems.
 Using a single data source project-wide eliminates information silos created by information systems and their attendant data sources and structures, thus eliminating multiple instances of data.
 All systems and project participants use data that originates from the single source.
 There is no data discordance in a data-centric environment as there is only one instance of the data.
 As data is created or changed, it is made available to all connected information systems—there is no lag waiting for someone to take action and update a deliverable or system, and the accuracy of the data is very high.
 The value of SSOT is significant as it provides decision-makers with the most accurate and timely data on which to act.

 A project data model must be created to establish the SSOT.
 The data model is a graphical representation of the attributes of things, the relationships between entities and the flow of data.
 The model comprises several layers of increasing detail and specificity.
 Each functional application, such as a CAD or procurement system, will read and write through the shared data model.